The DBS Code of Practice can be found in its original form on the DBS website by following this link.

 - Verify the identity of the applicant prior to the submission of an application for a DBS product by following the current guidelines issued by DBS.6

 - Ensure that any person undertaking identity verification checks on their behalf follows the current guidelines issued by DBS.

 - Make sure lead or counter signatories do not validate their own applications for any DBS products.

 Failure to comply with DPA requirements could result in enforcement action from the ICO.

 In line with the Data Protection Act 1998 Registered Bodies and those in receipt of Update Service information must:

 - Have a written policy on the secure handling of information provided by DBS, electronically or otherwise, and make it available to individuals at the point of requesting them to complete a DBS application form or asking consent to use their information to access any service DBS provides.

-- Handle all information provided to them by DBS, as a consequence of applying for a DBS product, in line with the obligations under Data protection Act 1998.
+- Handle all information provided to them by DBS, as a consequence of applying for a DBS product, in line with the obligations under GDPR and the Data protection Act 2018.

-- Handle all DBS related information provided to them by their employee or potential employee in line with the obligations under Data Protection Act 1998.
+- Handle all DBS related information provided to them by their employee or potential employee in line with the obligations under GDPR and the Data protection Act 2018.

 - Ensure that a result received as part of an application submitted electronically is not reproduced in such a way that it infers that it is a certificate issued by DBS.

 - Ensure any third parties are aware of the Data Protection Principles and provide them with guidance on secure handling and storage of information.
 For Data Protection purposes, information passed to a Registered Body by DBS remains the responsibility of the Registered Body even if passed to a third party.

 - Ensure business continuity and disaster recovery measures are in place and comply with Data Protection requirements.